Costs and Financial Aid

 Bates does not assess an additional fee for Short Term courses offered on campus.
 Students who do not attend or who withdraw from Short Term are not entitled to a reduction in the single fee.

 Some Short Term courses, referred to as “off-campus extra-cost Short Term courses,” involve extensive travel in the United States or abroad.
 Student participants are assessed additional charges to pay the extra costs of transportation, additional services, and accommodations required by these programs.
 Extra-cost Short Term course fees are based on the actual operating cost of the program.
-An estimate of these fees is included in the Short Term Schedule of Courses, available at the end of the preceding fall semester.
+An estimate of these fees is included in the Short Term Schedule of Courses, published at the end of the preceding fall semester by the Office of the Registrar.
 Financial aid is available to qualified students to help offset the cost of faculty-approved off-campus Short Term courses, but may not be applied to Short Term independent study courses (numbered s50).
 All off-campus extra-cost Short Term courses require a $500 non-refundable deposit.
 Students who register for such a course and then withdraw before its completion are reimbursed only for those portions of the remaining cost not yet incurred on the students' behalf, and are not reimbursed for the deposit.
 Students with outstanding account balances are ineligible to register and/or receive financial aid for off-campus extra-cost Short Term courses.

 Bates students receive help in many ways to meet their college costs.
 Assistance may come from numerous scholarships, from opportunities for part-time employment, or from student loans.
 Frequently, students receive aid that combines these grant and self-help opportunities.
 In recent years Bates students have received more than $30 million in financial aid annually in the form of scholarships and loans from the college and from outside sources.